-Making the translated AnyScript model move#
+Making the Translated AnyScript Model Move#

 If you did not finish the previous lesson, you can download the finished AnyScript model file here: FitnessMachine\_Mate\_Config1.zip

-Add an AnyBodyStudy object and a kinematic motion driver#
+Add an AnyBodyStudy Object and a Kinematic Motion Driver#

 We will make these additions to the model in the Main file, but since ‘FitnessMachine.main.any’ was generated by the AnyBody Exporter™ for SOLIDWORKS® (AnyExp4SOLIDWORKS™) and will be overwritten next time we update the translation, we shall make our own copy before editing.
 We call this new Main file ‘My.FitnessMachine.main.any’.

 The first step is to add a study object to the Main file.
-The study contains the necessary operations that will perform a kinematic analysis, which is the way how AnyBody moves the model.
+The study contains the necessary operations that will perform a kinematic analysis, which is how AnyBody moves the model.
 Let us add an AnyBodyStudy object to make this model work for kinematic and inverse dynamic analyses.

 Main =